 Numbness crept up my body as I furtively scanned the banks and the encroaching forest, positive the animal in question was watching and waiting just beyond the tree line.
 Nobody else seemed to be that worried, so I tried to mask my terror, but in reality, I could not get out of the forested area near the creek fast enough.
 I cringed thinking about where I had slept the night before, totally exposed and ripe for the picking.

 As usual, my fierce-yet-shameful sense of self-preservation took over.
 In a carefully calculated strategic move, I fell in behind Bill and John, with my husband Dan and his friend Brian from Jersey trailing behind me.
-My thought was, if we surprised the mountain lion, Bill and John would create enough of a distraction for me to have a chance — and if the mountain lion came up behind us, the same logic would apply from the back end.
+My logic went something like this: If we surprised the mountain lion, Bill and John would create enough of a distraction for me to have a chance — and if the mountain lion came up behind us, the same logic would apply from the back end.

 In loose formation, we boulder-hopped across the creek and up the other bank.
 Trying to stay close to the creek, we slowly made our way among the boulders and slippery rocks but were eventually forced by a tangle of impenetrable vegetation to veer right and up onto a little terrace that rose above the river.

 Low mesquite trees created a canopy over the flat terrace, interspersed with the occasional prickly pear and creosote bush.
 I imagined that this would have been a perfect place for the ancient Anchans to live, overlooking the river and all, but I didn’t notice any signs of habitation except for a few possible stone alignments that may or may not have marked the location of ancient structures.